About

 In addition to working on The Whole U, I serve as the Chief of Staff for Human Resources.
 With over a decade at UW, I have started to bleed purple.
 I love this place and its people.
 Connect with me if you have ideas on how to better promote The Whole U, new ideas for events, or to offer me advice on juggling the demands of parenting (I have a nine-year-old adorable monster) with career and the remnants of a social life.
 When I am not working or chasing the adorable monster, I am at yoga, throwing ridiculously elaborate dinner parties, or chasing the next shiny new thing.

-Lauren Updyke, MS ACSM HFI Director
+Lauren Updyke, MS ACSM HFI Executive Director for Employee Experience and UWHR Chief Wellness Officer

 updykl@uw.edu · 206-221-3450 · Read Posts

-Hi everyone, I’m Lauren, the director for The Whole U Program.
-I have spent 19 years of my career in Health and Wellness.
+I have spent over 20 years of my career in Health and Wellness.
 I came to the USA from Canada on a track and field scholarship to University of Louisiana.
 I have my Masters in Exercise Physiology, am a Certified Personal trainer through the American College of Sports Medicine, and have coached over 10,000 individuals online from all over the world.
 I worked with the wellness program at Duke University and Hospital for 13 years as fitness and health education manager.
-This is my eighth year at UW and I love being a Husky.

 ategel@uw.edu · Read Posts